srsran/srsRAN_4G/README.md

 * Optional requirements:
   * srsgui:        for real-time plotting.
 Download it here: https://github.com/srslte/srsgui
   * VOLK:          if the VOLK library and headers are detected, they will be used for accelerating some signal processing functions.
   * Matlab/Octave: if found by CMake, MEX files will also be generated and installed.
-If you find any compilation issue with MEX and you don't need them, pass -DDisableMex=ON to cmake to disable them.
+If you find any compilation issue with MEX and you don't need them, pass -DDisableMEX=ON to cmake to disable them.

 Download and build srsLTE:
 ```